-The History of West Overton Village
+West Overton Village & Museums

 The first business conducted at the village was distilling rye whiskey in a very small distillery built from logs.
-By 1803, Henry owned 260 acres along what is now Route 819 between the communities of Scottdale and Mount Pleasant.
+By 1803, Henry owned 260 acres along what is now Route 819 between the communities of Scottdale and Mt.
+Pleasant.

 Henry’s son, Abraham, was a master weaver who then became an elder in the Mennonite Church.
 He also began the commercial distilling operation at West Overton which included Old Farm Pure Rye Whiskey.
 As the industry continued to develop, the village became completely self-sufficient and there was zero waste as part of the distilling industry.

 The Birthplace of Henry Clay Frick

 In 1846, Abraham Overholt hired John W. Frick, a Swiss immigrant, to work in the grist mill located in the village.
 While working, he met Abraham’s daughter, Elizabeth, and they were married in 1847.
 On Dec.
 19, 1849, their son, Henry Clay Frick, was born in the spring house located adjacent to the homestead in which Abraham and Mariah Overholt lived.